The standard for customising cloud instances

 Help us improve the software by flagging bugs and issues you find on Launchpad.

-Josh is the Engineering Manager of Ubuntu Server at Canonical.
+Josh is the Engineering Manager of the Ubuntu Server team at Canonical.

-Ryan is a primary maintainer of cloud-init at Canonical.
+Ryan is a core developer of cloud-init at Canonical.

-Chad is a primary maintainer of cloud-init at Canonical.
+Chad is a core developer of cloud-init at Canonical.

-Dan is a primary maintainer of cloud-init at Canonical.
+Dan is a core developer of cloud-init at Canonical.

-Paride is the QA engineer on Ubuntu Server at Canonical.
+Paride is a QA engineer on the Ubuntu Server team at Canonical.

-Scott is the primary author and active maintainer of cloud-init, who works at Cisco.
+Scott is the original author and an active maintainer of cloud-init, who works at Cisco.

-Joshua is an active maintainer of cloud-init, who works at PlusAI.
+Joshua is an active contributor to cloud-init, who works at PlusAI.